Zach-Pate/Become-App/README.md

     *   Added a slide animation to the day-swipe gesture for a more intuitive user experience.
     *   Resolved a build failure by moving data persistence functions to their correct scope.
     *   Removed the visible drag handles from event tiles for a cleaner aesthetic.
+    *   Fixed a bug where repeating events created for a future date would not be saved correctly.

 ## Getting Started